perfecttennails/Anatomy-Trivia/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
     - In the GitHub repository, navigate to the Settings tab
-    - From the source section drop-down menu, select the Main Branch
+    - Then navigate to Pages on the left from the Geneal section menu, select the Main Branch and save
-    - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    - Once the main branch has been selected, the page should be manually refreshed with a detailed ribbon display to indicate the successful deployment.